cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   thereby simplifying the client interface to the protocol.
 - Envelopes are masked with a per-user masking key as a way of preventing client enumeration attacks.
 See {{preventing-client-enumeration}} for more details.
-This extension is not needed for the security of OPAQUE as an aPAKE but only used to provide a defense against enumeration attacks.
+This extension is not needed for the security of OPAQUE as an sdPAKE but only used to provide a defense against enumeration attacks.
 In the analysis, the masking key can be simulated as a (pseudo) random key.
 This change was made to support real-world use cases where client or user